 If you got that weight-loss bug, we suggest trying out a supplement with scientific proof it can help you to take down the scale.
 It’s also great if there are no reported side effects.

-Also, it’s a good sign that the makers of Leptigen are so confident in the formula that they’re offering a Special Trial Offer.
+Also, it’s a good sign that the makers of Dietspotlight Burn are so confident in the formula that they’re offering a special trial offer.

 Activia Questions & Answers:

 We read through hundreds of comments on Activia to gather the answers to these FAQ.

 Activ or Activia side effects, based on information we found in customer reviews, may include stomach pains, gas, bloating and constipation.

 Activia ingredients are cultured grade A nonfat milk, sugar, fructose, water, l. bulgaricus, s. thermophilus and bifidobacterium lactis.
 Depending on the flavor, it may also contain fruit, fruit extracts and/or natural flavors.